For the past decade, the country’s mining sector has been facing a myriad of challenges ranging from fluctuating

-The coal miner based in Matebeleland North has been the main the main driver of coal mining in the country at a time when the biggest coal miner, Hwange Colliery has been facing capitalization challenges.
+The coal miner based in Matebeleland North has been the main driver of coal mining in the country at a time when the biggest coal miner, Hwange Colliery has been facing capitalization challenges.

 Over the past five years, Makomo Resources has grown to become the biggest coal miner by output and has also become the biggest supplier of coal to Zimbabwe Power Company Over the years the miner has managed to clinch a contract of supplying 600 000ntonnes a month of coal to ZPC and the miner has a monthly output of 160 000 tonnes of coal.
-At its peak the output was 180 000 tonnes.
+At its peak, the output was 180 000 tonnes.

 At the moment Makomo Resources also exports coal to Zambia and Malawi.